It’s all in the hands… Herr Kukuk

 Steffi explains that the horses do not come into the in hand session ‘cold’.

-“We always work the horses before they come down here.
+“We always work the horses before they come into these sessions.
 On Monday mornings, because they are coming to do the in hand work, so you give them a nice long warmup so the horse is really flexible, twenty to thirty minutes, then bring them here.
 After they work here, then they rest.
 It would be too hard on the four-year olds to work them after this.
 They get worked like this every Monday, then on Thursdays, Mr Kukuk comes and teaches us, just riding on the horses normally.
 Then with some of the five year olds, or the very talented four year olds, he helps by schooling you on the horse.”

 Mr Kukuk: “It is very important to teach the horse this when he is young, to let him find his rhythm, otherwise he’ll have little mistakes that get worse and worse when he gets older so that by the time he gets to Grand Prix, you can never rectify the mistakes.
 The horse must close and bend, with his hocks getting really low, and he must learn to use his legs in diagonal pairs.
 Every horse is an individual, if you overwork a horse, then he will never trust you.
 Even with the older horses, it is more comfortable for them to learn like this, without a rider.”